preciofishbone/OmniaDocs/document-management/author/controlled-documents-library/index.rst

 .. image:: move-document.png

-3. Type the URL to the site in the top field and click Resolve.
+3. Type the URL (or paste, if you have copied it) to the site in the top field and click "Resolve".
 If the URL is correct the site title is shown in the second field.
 4. Click "Move".